oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

 ## Task 2: Define the OCI Gen AI Service

-In this Lab we will using the OCI Gen AI Service as a public REST provider to access an LLM.
+In this Lab we will be using the OCI Gen AI Service as a public REST provider to access an LLM.

 <if type="sandbox">